Certifying entanglement dimensionality by $k$-reduction moments: Schmidt number certification via empty -reduction moments

-It has been proved that $\SN(\rho_F) = \lceil dF \rceil$, and the $k$-reduction map can detect all isotropic states \cite{terhal2000schmidt}.
+In conjunction with the sufficient condition of $k$-faithfulness in \eref{eq:kunfaithfulcondition}, the proposition is proved. \end{proof}

 Here we show that the third order moment-based criterion is enough to certify all isotropic states as well.
-Meanwhile, the correlation matrix criterion and its moment-based variants in \eqsref{eq:CMM4}{eq:CMM4b} are equally effective. \Psref{prop:isotropic} and \ref{prop:cmc_isotropic} below are proved in \asref{app:k_reduction_detect} and \ref{app:cmc_detect}, respectively. \begin{proposition} Suppose $\rho_F$ is the isotropic state defined in \eref{eq:isotropic_state} and $ 1 \le k \le \lceil dF\rceil - 1$.
-Then $B_3[\rho_F,k] \not\geq 0$. \end{proposition} \begin{proposition} Suppose $\rho_F$ is the isotropic state defined in \eref{eq:isotropic_state}, and $T$ is its correlation matrix with respect to given local operator bases that satisfy the conditions in \eref{eq:OperatorBasesCon}.
+Meanwhile, the CM criterion and its moment-based variants in \eqsref{eq:CMM4}{eq:CMM4b} are equally effective. \Psref{prop:isotropic} and \ref{prop:cmc_isotropic} below are proved in \asref{app:k_reduction_detect} and \ref{app:cmc_detect}, respectively. \begin{proposition} Suppose $\rho_F$ is the isotropic state defined in \eref{eq:isotropic_state} and $ 1 \le k \le \lceil dF\rceil - 1$.
+Then $B_3[\rho_F,k] \not\geq 0$. \end{proposition}

+\begin{proposition} Suppose $\rho_F$ is the isotropic state defined in \eref{eq:isotropic_state}, and $T$ is its CM with respect to given local operator bases that satisfy the conditions in \eref{eq:OperatorBasesCon}.
 Then all $d^2-1$ singular values of $T$ are equal to $(d^2 F - 1)/[d(d^2-1)]$ and

-\end{proposition} In conjunction with the fact $\SN(\rho_F) = \lceil dF \rceil$ and \eref{eq:correlation_matrix} we can conclude that the correlation matrix criterion can certify the Schmidt number of any isotropic state as well.
+\end{proposition} In conjunction with the fact $\SN(\rho_F) = \lceil dF \rceil$ and \eref{eq:correlation_matrix} we can conclude that the CM criterion can certify the Schmidt number of any isotropic state as well.
 Even if only the second and fourth moments are available, we can still deduce that $\|T\|_1\geq \|T\|_2^3/\|T\|_4^2= dF - d^{-1}$.
 Therefore, the moment-based criterion in \eref{eq:CMM4b} is equally effective, and so is the alternative in \eref{eq:CMM4}.